osy/XG_Mobile_Station/Docs/Build_Guide.md

 ### Ordering Parts
 Some parts may not be currently available in JLCPCB.
 This will be indicated with a red "xxx shortfall" text under the select column or they may appear on the bottom under unmatched parts.
 For each unavailable, part you need to manually order the part before you can order the assembled boards.
 It will typically take a few days to two weeks for the parts to arrive at JLCPCB.

 1. Locate the part number.
 If this is a shortfall part, click the row and then select "Part Info".
 Copy the "MFR.Part #".
-If this is an unmatched part, use the table [below](#unmatched-parts).
 Also note the number required in the "Qty" column.
 This is the minimum number you need to buy.
 It may not always be possible to buy the exact number, so you may end up with extra parts.
 If this is an expensive part and you are cost conscious, consider buying some number of PCBs to get the number of missing parts to be an exact amount you can buy for all the missing parts.
 This will increase your total cost but decrease your per-unit cost.
 2. Order the Order Parts page: https://jlcpcb.com/user-center/smtPrivateLibrary/orderParts
 3. You have a choice between JLCPCB Parts or Global Sourcing Parts.
 JLCPCB Parts is recommended for cost and ease but not all parts will be available.
 4. First, try to search in JLCPCB Parts: paste the part number and search.
 If there are multiple results, click the one with the exact match on the part number.
 You will either see a box to type in the quantity or "Unavailable".